 - Cold frame – A cold frame is a bottomless box with a clear top that captures solar energy and creates a microclimate around your plants.
 You can DIY a cold frame from untreated lumber and an old window, or you can buy a frame made from polycarbonate.
 Some cold frames are lightweight and can be moved around the garden as needed.

 - Mini hoop tunnel – A mini hoop tunnel is easy to DIY in a garden and has two main components: hoops and a cover.
 Hoops used for winter harvesting should be made from a sturdy material like 1/2” PVC conduit or 1/2” metal conduit (you need a metal bender to make metal hoops).
 The hoops are covered with row cover or polyethylene sheeting.
+I share the various types of mini hoop tunnels I make in my online course, How to Build & Use Mini Hoop Tunnels in the Vegetable Garden.
 For lettuce, I start with a length of lightweight row cover and as the weather cools I add a sheet of polyethylene overtop the row cover.
 This double layer provides excellent protection for winter-hardy lettuce varieties.
 I use snap clamps to securely hold the covers on my 1/2″ PVC or metal conduit tunnels.
 If you don’t want to DIY a mini hoop tunnel, there are also various tunnel kits you can buy online.

 - Polytunnel or greenhouse – If you have a walk-in structure like a polytunnel use it to produce lettuce all winter long.
 I have a 14 by 24 foot polytunnel and grow about 60 heads of lettuce each winter.
 Lettuce is less cold hardy than greens like spinach, and for this reason I add a second cover inside my tunnel in late December.
 I float a lightweight row cover over 9 gauge wire hoops for an extra layer of protection.